jbreckmckye/electron-auth0-login/README.md

 ### Initialisation

-The application config then requires a few tweaks:
+The application config then requires a few tweaks.
+Again, this code **must be in your main process, not app process**:

 ```typescript
 import ElectronAuth0Login from 'electron-auth0-login';